stamler/ftraining/200questions.md

 8. **What is the proper administrative procedure when selling an airplane?**

+    * register the airplane with Transport Canada
+    * provide a bill of sale

 9. **What is the validity period for a temporary certificate?**

     The earliest of the following: